JS-Tharun/Real-Estate-Analysis/README.md

 4. From the repository path, open the terminal and run `cd app` to move into the streamlit app folder.
 5. Again, run `streamlit run introduction.py` to run the streamlit app in your default browser locally.

-Once done, you have a fully functional streamlit app to analyze real estate properties and associated datas.
+Once done, you have a fully functional and interactive streamlit app to analyze, visualize real estate dataset.

 For SQL queries used in EDA, go to [SQL Queries](./SQL.sql)